tplatt37/PyWeather-Demo/README.md

 echo $SECRETARN
 ```

-Any region can be used, but us-west-2 is shown in the example commands.
+Any region should work, but us-west-2 is shown here.

 ## Specify an S3 bucket to use for the sam build command